 Currently, the Czech and Slovak banking markets are highly concentrated.
 Although there are only a few competitors comparable in size and scope of business to the Issuer, the Issuer may also face increased competition from less established banks and financial institutions or new entrants seeking to offer more attractive interest or deposit rates or other aggressively-priced products to penetrate the market.
 Recently, the Czech and Slovak banking markets have seen the emergence of several low-cost banks primarily focused on providing internet-based banking services.
-The Issuer's principal competitors in the Czech Republic are Československá obchodní banka, Komerční banka, Česká spořitelna and Raiffeisenbank and Slovenská sporitelna, VÚB, Tatrabank and ČSOB in Slovakia.
+The Issuer's principal competitors are Československá obchodní banka, Komerční banka, Česká spořitelna and Raiffeisenbank in the Czech Republic and Slovenská sporitelna, VÚB, Tatrabank and ČSOB in Slovakia.
 For risks related to competition, see "Risk Factors - The Issuer competes against several large international financial institutions and may face increased competition from less established banks or new entrants".

-The Issuer's market share in the Czech Republic and Slovakia was 8.9 and 8.2 per cent., respectively, measured by the amount of total loans provided (as of 30 September 2016, according to data of the CNB's ARAD database and data of the CNB).
-The Issuer is the fourth largest bank in the Czech Republic and the Issuer's market shares accounted for 7.1 per cent. in terms of profit after tax and 10.5 per cent. in terms of total assets in the Czech Republic (as of 30 September 2016, according to the Issuer's data and the CNB's ARAD database).
-The market share of liabilities to clients accounted for 7.6 per cent. in the Czech Republic and 5.9 per cent. in Slovakia (as of 31 December 2015, according to the Issuer's data).
+The Issuer's market share in the Czech Republic and Slovakia was 8.8 and 8.4 per cent., respectively, measured by the amount of total loans provided (as of 30 June 2017, according to data of the CNB's ARAD database and data of the NBS).
+The Issuer is the fourth largest bank in the Czech Republic and the Issuer's market shares accounted for 8.6 per cent. in terms of profit after tax and 10.3 per cent. in terms of total assets in the Czech Republic (as of 30 June 2017, according to the Issuer's data and the CNB's ARAD database).
+The market share of liabilities to clients accounted for 6.7 per cent. in the Czech Republic and 5.5 per cent. in Slovakia (as of 30 June 2017, according to the Issuer's data).